Wassamasaw Tribe of Varnertown Indians: History

-In 1977, members of Varnertown were relatively hostile to outsider investigators, unless they were of indigenous descent, and did not openly express an interest in obtaining recognition as a tribe.
+In 1977, members of Varnertown were relatively hostile to outsider investigators, unless they were of Indigenous descent, and did not openly express an interest in obtaining recognition as a tribe.
 The tribe was largely unknown, even to local historians, until the twenty-first century, having lived apart for generations along the road between Summerville and Moncks Corner.
-Historians have noted that while a great number of individuals of indigenous descent live within the area of Berkeley County, the only distinct settlement is the community of Varnertown.
-During the late 1970s, the White Oak Indians, now state-recognized as the Santee Indian Organization, claimed jurisdiction over Varnertown and all other indigenous people of Berkeley County.
+Historians have noted that while a great number of individuals of Indigenous descent live within the area of Berkeley County, the only distinct settlement is the community of Varnertown.
+During the late 1970s the Santees lived in communities known as White Oak of Orangeburg County and Varnertown of Berkeley County.
+The White Oak Indians, now state-recognized as the Santee Indian Organization, claimed jurisdiction over all Indigenous people of Berkeley County.
 A few residents of Varnertown were enrolled at White Oak Community during this time.
-Members of Varnertown independently organized in 2001 as a nonprofit in anticipation of South Carolina beginning to award official state-recognition to indigenous communities within the state.
-In 2005, the Wassmasaw Tribe was recognized as a "state-recognized group" by South Carolina.
+Members of Varnertown independently organized in 2001 as a nonprofit in anticipation of South Carolina beginning to award official state-recognition to communities within the state.
+In 2005, the Wassmasaw Tribe was recognized as a "state-recognized group" by South Carolina and later became a "state-recognized Tribe" in 2009.

-By 2009, the Wassamasaw numbered about 1,500 members, out of a total of 27,000 people that then identified as Native American in South Carolina.
+In 2009, the Wassamasaw numbered about 1,500 members, out of a total of 27,000 people that then identified as Native American in South Carolina.
 In order to be recognized by the South Carolina Commission for Minority Affairs as a state-recognized tribe, the Wassamasaw had to show that members had existed as a community for at least a century.
 While conducting research necessary for state-recognition, tribal members provided records showing that an "Indian Mary", who identified as an Edisto, married a Varnertown resident during the nineteenth century.
 This discovery led at least one columnist, Bo Petersen, to speculate that the modern Wassamasaw Tribe might be the last living link to the Edisto tribe, who were previously believed to have been so decimated during the colonial era by war and disease that no living trace of them remained.